 Organizational character describes a team’s demonstrated values.
 How a team acts on a habitual basis – towards each other and towards it’s customers.
 That is a team’s character.

-Words like integrity, courage and character are rarely defined in an organizations value statements.
-Therefore, personnel often act differently in similar situations.
+Words like Integrity, Courage and Character are rarely defined in an organization’s value statements.
+Therefore, people interpret them differently in similar situations.

 Here is one company’s description of what integrity looks like in practice:

 - We will keep our promises to our customers and to each other.

 - We will speak with candor and in a straightforward manner.

 - We will be responsible for our actions and the actions of others on our team.

 - We will always challenge a potential integrity issue.

 - We will determine what the right thing to do is and do it, no matter our circumstances.

 The leader must communicate what good looks like.
 When people are faced with a challenge to their integrity, how will they respond?

 Case studies that challenge our ideas about Integrity prepare us for when temptations come.
 Example: